 We have been engaged by J.D.
-Irving, Limited to examine the Net GHG Emissions/(Removals) assertion (the Assertion) of J.D.
-Irving, Limited and its affiliates for the Irving Forest Supply Chain for the year ended December 31, 2022 as described in the Carbon Footprint of the Irving Forest Supply Chain PAS2060 Declaration of Carbon Neutrality 2022 Qualifying Explanatory Statement (the Report).
+Irving, Limited (the "Company") to examine the net greenhouse gas (GHG) emissions/(removals) assertion (the "Assertion") of (811,000) tonnes of CO2 equivalent for the Irving Forest Supply Chain as presented in the Company's Carbon Footprint of the Irving Supply Chain PAS 2060 Declaration of Carbon Neutrality 2023 Qualifying Explanatory Statement (the "Report") for the period January 1, 2023 to December 31, 2023.

-J.D.
-Irving, Limited is responsible for the preparation and presentation of the information within the Report.
-Our responsibility is to express a conclusion as to whether anything has come to our attention to suggest that the Assertion is not presented fairly in accordance with verification criteria, which comprise:
+The Company is responsible for the preparation and fair presentation of the information within the Report in accordance with the Criteria, which comprise:

-- PAS 2060:2014 Specification for the demonstration of carbon neutrality; and, - The World Resources Institute / World Business Council for Sustainable Development Greenhouse Gas Protocols A Corporate Accounting and Reporting Standard (Revised), GHG Protocol Scope 2 Guidance - An Amendment to the GHG Protocol Corporate Standard and Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
+- PAS 2060:2014 Specification for the demonstration of carbon neutrality; and, - The World Resources Institute / World Business Council for Sustainable Development Greenhouse Gas Protocols A Corporate Accounting and Reporting Standard (Revised), GHG Protocol Scope 2 Guidance - An Amendment to the GHG Protocol Corporate Standard and Corporate Value Chain (Scope 3) Accounting and Reporting Standard for scope 3 emission categories 1-8.